Bernard of Italy

-Bernard (797 – 17 April 818) was the King of Italy from 810 to 818.
+Bernard (797 – 17 April 818) was the King of Italy, from 810 to 817, within the Carolingian Empire.
+He was an illegitimate son and successor of King Pepin of Italy.
 He plotted against his uncle, Emperor Louis the Pious, when the latter's Ordinatio Imperii made Bernard a vassal of his cousin Lothair.
-When his plot was discovered, Louis had him blinded, a procedure which killed him.
+When his plot was discovered, Louis had him deposed by the end of 817, and then condemned and blinded, a procedure which killed him.